agatha12/Constructor-Word-Guess/README.md

+# Constructor-Word-Guess

-# Constructor-Word-Guess is a command line game which prompts users to guess a letter in order to try to guess the word.
+Constructor Word Guess is a command line game which prompts users to guess a letter in order to try to guess the word.
 The user has ten guesses.
 The game functions through 3 javascript files.
 Two contain constructors and the third contains the main functions for running the game.

 link to see the code...